 Four out of five LinkedIn users drive business decisions.
 This group has twice the buying power of the average online audience, with conversion rates three times higher than other major ad platforms.

-As a result, 89% of B2B marketers use LinkedIn for lead generation.
+As a result, 89% of B2B marketers implement LinkedIn lead generation.
 This is an ultra-competitive environment, but also a platform where sophisticated marketers create an excellent experience for prospects—the type that fosters long-term business relationships.

 The key factor in these relationships?
 Trust.